-Property taxes are due as of September 1, on assessed value listed as of the proceeding January 1 for all real and personal property located in the City.
-The tax assessed for the year ended June 30,2021 to finance general fund operations was based on \$.1903 per \$100 assed valuation for real and personal property.
-The gross tax (or face value) is due if paid by September 1; and a 20% penalty is assessed if paid after September 1 with 1% per month interest after September 1.
-A lien may be placed on the property if the balance is not paid within six months.
+Property taxes are levied as of October 1, on assessed value listed as of the proceeding January 1 for all real and personal property located in the City.
+The tax assessed for the year ended June 30,2024, to finance general fund operations was based on \$.1903 per \$100 assed valuation for real and personal property.
+The gross tax (or face value) is due if paid by September 1; and 20% penalty is assessed of paid after September 1 with 1% per month interest after September 1.
+A lien may be placed on the property if balance is not paid within six months

-The statement of net position reflects property taxes receivable for amounts billed during the year ended June 30, 2022 and prior, for which tax liens have been placed on the properties.
+The statement of net position reflects property taxes receivable for amounts billed during the year ended June 30, 2024, and prior, for which tax liens have been placed on the properties.

 The balance sheet - governmental funds reflected properties taxes receivable for accounts collected within sixty days after year end in accordance with the modified accrual basis of accounting.
-None of the delinquent tax bills at June 30, 2022 have been collected during the ensuing sixty day period.
+None of the delinquent tax bills at June 30, 2024 have been collected during the ensuing sixty day period.